Burnett01/kotlin-expression-builder/README.md

 <img src="http://i.imgur.com/I0DES9A.png" align="right"/>

-A decent expression class and builder (DSL), written in Kotlin.
+An expression class and builder (DSL), written in Kotlin.

 This package will assist you in writing and managing your regular expressions (Regex).<br>

-I'll be using this package in my upcoming [HAFAS-parser](https://github.com/Burnett01/hafas-parser) project, in order to simplify very complex regular expressions.
+I've been using this package in my [HAFAS-parser](https://github.com/Burnett01/hafas-parser) project, in order to simplify very complex regular expressions.
 Read more about it [on my blog](https://burnett01.blogspot.de/2017/06/developers-should-ease-code-readability.html)

 Features:
   * Easy Regex management
-  * Usable as pure class (Expression)
+  * Available as a pure class (Expression)
-  * Usable as builder (ExpressionBuilder)
+  * Available as a builder (ExpressionBuilder)
   * Unit Tests

 ---